BME1478H/course-info/README.md

 Python scripting, task automation, and version control using Git and GitHub;
 in addition to analyzing, modelling, and manipulating data.
-The class will involve working through practical examples and solving real problems through a mix of online and live workshops.
+The class will involve working through practical examples and solving scientific problems through a mix of online video lectures and live-coding sessions in which the students do the programming live with the instructor in the class.
 This course requires no previous programming experience.

 # Learning outcomes